turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language provides quick and easy means to parse data.

-    The program has to log sensor data to files as well as read the data back from the file to analyze it.
+    The program has to log sensor data read via \\gls{SPI} to files as well as read the data back from the file to analyze it.

 #.
 The language provides quick and easy means to handle strings.

     The program has to handle parameter updates that come in the form of strings.
-One example are \\glspl{TLE} which contain orbit information.
+One example are \\glspl{TLE} containing orbit information.
+These \\glspl{TLE} have a standardized format which has to be parsed into the correct data fields.

 #.
 The language provides quick and easy means to handle C-structs.